-The hydrotherapy swimming pool, on the other hand, was something I wanted to do again.
+On the other hand, I wanted to do the hydrotherapy swimming pool again.
 We booked either a one or two-hour slot for the pool each night.
 It felt good to be able to float around in the warm water and watch my nephew play and have fun.

 Accessible Nature Trail & Forest Walk